Slim Borgudd: Biography

-In 1981, Borgudd, now 34, finally entered Formula 1 in ATS, making his debut in the San Marino Grand Prix, where he outqualified his team-mate, Jan Lammers.
+In 1981, Borgudd, now 34, finally entered Formula 1 in ATS, making his debut in the San Marino Grand Prix, where he outqualified his teammate Jan Lammers.
 Although there was no cash sponsorship, Borgudd placed the ABBA logo on the car's sidepods, a hopeful move to attract other investors that generated a lot of media interest.
 Following a run of non-qualifications, Borgudd managed to finish sixth in the British Grand Prix, scoring his first world championship point.
 In spite of the added morale boost, ATS proved to be an uncompetitive car, and Borgudd failed to score any more points for the rest of the season.

-Borgudd’s performance in 1981 was solid enough to persuade Ken Tyrrell to hire him to partner Michele Alboreto for 1982.
+Borgudd's performance in 1981 was solid enough to persuade Ken Tyrrell to hire him to partner Michele Alboreto for 1982.
 However, Borgudd did not adapt to his new team, and was unceremoniously dumped when his sponsorship money ran out three races into the season.

 From 1983 to 1985, Borgudd raced only on occasion, including his taking part in the 1984 and 1985 Macau Grand Prix.

 In 1985 he returned to race in F3000, which had replaced Formula 2.
 This championship allowed previous years Formula 1 cars, such as the Arrows A6 he drove, finishing tenth in the Vallelunga race.
 He entered five races that season, but the old F1 cars were not competitive compared to the purposely built F3000 cars.

 Although he took part in the 1987 24 Hours of Le Mans, and in 1989 had an outright win in the Willhire 24 Hour, a minor touring car race where he drove a Ford Sierra, the Swede made his mark in truck racing the following years.
 In 1986 and 1987, Borgudd was champion in Divisions 2 and 3 of the European Truck Racing Championship, respectively.
 The following years, success was more fleeting, although the Scandinavian driver managed to finish the 1992 Class B championship in third place.